SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-page/index.md

 ---

 On the Search page, you can enter [simple or complex queries](../search-basics/about-search-basics.md) to search your entire Sumo Logic data repository.
 You can adjust the size of the search query editor for better visibility into long queries and reduce the size of the editor while examining larger results, making it easier to navigate through your data.

-You can save and select searches from your [Library](/docs/get-started/library).
+You can also save and select searches from your [Library](/docs/get-started/library).
 After running a search, your results are displayed in either the **Messages** tab (for raw message data) or the **Aggregates** tab (for grouped results).
 See [how to navigate through search results](navigate-through-search-results.md).

 You can [run a saved search](../search-basics/save-search.md), [pause, or stop searches](../search-basics/pause-cancel-search.md), or [schedule a search to run periodically](../../../alerts/scheduled-searches/schedule-search.md) and notify you of the results.